tangles-0/honeycrisp/README.md

 **VERSION 1.1 of The HoneyCrisp Emulator is now available.
 Check the releases page!**
 Feel free to poke around in the source code! 🙂

+DECEMBER 1ST, 2025:
+**VERSION 1.2 of The HoneyCrisp Emulator is now available.
+Check the releases page!**
+Feel free to poke around in the source code! 🙂